PolyCole/PolyCole/README.md

 ### Hello hello 👋🏻
-My name is Cole Polyak and I'm a recent graduate from the University of Denver.
-I graduated in December of 2020 from DU with a BS in Computer Science Magna Cum Laude.
+My name is Cole Polyak and I'm a recent graduate from the University of Denver.I graduated in December of 2020 from DU with a BS in Computer Science Magna Cum Laude.
+I'm currently working as an Associate Software Engineer for Ibotta in Denver, CO.
 Outside of software engineering, I'm an avid outdoorsman, skier, and reader.
 Additionally, I'm always looking for someone to [play chess](https://lichess.org/@/PolyCole) with 🙃

 ## 📬 Contact Me
 - LinkedIn: [linkedin.com/in/colepolyak][1]